Mortgage Basics #Guides #Industry News

 Long-Term Mortgage Rates Forecast

-The economy is finally beginning to feel the effects of the interest rate increases implemented, as it can take up to 24 months for the rate hikes to work through the economy.
-In past rate tightening cycles, the Bank has achieved its goals within 12 to 18 months.
-However, this cycle has proven to be quite challenging for the BoC and most other central banks of advanced economies
+The economy continues to feel the effects of the interest rate increases implemented in 2022.
+It typically takes up to 24 months for rate increases to work through the economy.
+In past rate tightening cycles, the Bank achieved its goal of controlling inflation within 12 to 18 months.
+However, this cycle is proving more challenging for the BoC and most other central banks of advanced economies

 Bank of Canada 2024 Rate Change Schedule